 Internal Market Information System

-- Romania has further improved its performance for 4 of 5 indicators despite the very high volume of incoming requests.
+- Romania has further improved its performance despite the very high volume of incoming requests.
 (13 % of all requests in IMI are sent to Romania)

 - Speed in answering requests has improved further but remains below the EU average.

 - In 2017, Romania received 336 requests in the area of Posting of workers (11 % of all requests in this area) whilst it sent just 13.

 National provider: ANOFM (National Employment Agency Romania)

 - responsive to the majority of requests for information for the website

 - back-linking from national websites to Your Europe; no reported promotional activities

 - ensure stable representation on the Editorial Board